rolyantrauts/bcresnet/README.md

 Precision Handoff: Audio features are naturally floats.
 The framework handles the "Float $\to$ Int" conversion internally to preserve accuracy.
 Usage: It does use int/int8 internally!
 It just hides it behind an f32 API for ease of use.

+Log Mel vs MFCC
+Log Mel with 40/80 frequency bins abviously produce bigger input dimension for each time frame, with the reduction of 40 bin Log Mel to 13 bin MFCC being approximately 67% in estimated parameter count.
+The front end you choose is up to you, but Log Mel and 80 bin for accuracy is a focus, but even 40 bin Log Mel might give a couple of % more accuracy than 13 Bin MFCC.

 📝 License
 This project is based on the original [BCResNet](https://github.com/Qualcomm-AI-research/bcresnet) implementation.